lmitechnologies/LMI_AI_Solutions/object_detectors/yolov5_lmi/README.md

 ### Create a hyperparameter file
 Create a file `./config/2023-07-19_train.yaml`.
 Below shows an example of training a **medium-size yolov5 instance segmentation model** with the image size of 640.
 To train object detection models, set `task` to `detect`.
-If the training images are square, set `rect` to `False`.

 ```yaml
 task: segment  # (str) YOLO task, i.e. detect, segment